 Trailer (see below)

-I only tend to write reviews on movies I see in the theater that either amaze me or simply when I want to chime in because people are loving it or hating it.
-Alita: Battle Angel falls into both categories because I really liked this film even though the audience seems to be split on it in the early viewings.
+I only tend to write reviews on movies I see in the theater for two reasons: either amaze me or simply when I want to chime in because people are loving it or hating it.
+Alita: Battle Angel falls into both of those categories because I really liked this film even though the audience seems to be split on it.
 How much did I like it?
 So much so I’m going to see it a second time this weekend.
-This is spoiler free!
+This review is spoiler free!

-I didn’t get the feeling that they were shoving a new franchise down my throat because that’s what Hollywood is trying to accomplish.
-James Cameron is a genius and if he wants to write a franchise, I have zero doubts it will fail.
-In my opinion, there wasn’t a lack of information, they weren’t limiting the plot to forcefully create more movies — there’s just so much story they had to fit into this film, it had to lead this way.
+I didn’t get the feeling that they were shoving a new franchise down my throat, James Cameron is a genius and if he wants to write a franchise, I have zero doubts it will fail.
+In my opinion, there wasn’t a lack of information, they weren’t limiting the plot to forcefully create more movies — there’s just so much story they had to fit into this film, it had to look this way.

 What did you think?
 Let me know in the comments.